The smoked bacon wrapped fatty has been around for a while and it is probably one of the best smoking recipes around.

 How I made the FIRST SIX of them (not the easiest way)

-When I first started messing with these, I made the sausage balls then pressed all of them flat on a piece of wax paper.
+When I first started messing with these, I made the meat balls then pressed all of them flat on a piece of wax paper.

-I then spooned on about 1 TBS of the filling in the center of the sausage.
+I then placed the filling in the center of the meat patty.

-I then carefully removed the sausage from the wax paper by working my hand under it all the way around and folded the sausage over and around the filling sealing the edges by pinching it.
+I then carefully removed the patty from the wax paper by working my hand under it all the way around and folded it over and around the filling sealing the edges by pinching it.

-It worked but it was a little time consuming and the sausage was sticking to the wax paper and making me mad.
+It worked but it was a little time consuming and the ground meat was sticking to the wax paper and making me mad.

 New plan!